 Answer: After the plaintiff files the complaint, the defendant has to act.
 While they have a few avenues at this stage of the game, most defendants elect to file an answer.
 The answer is the defendant's first direct response to the plaintiff's allegations.
 Occasionally, the answer contains a general denial, in which the defendant simply denies everything the plaintiff alleges.
 It might also contain a point-by-point addressing of every allegation the plaintiff makes, denying some, and admitting some.

-Trial: It's quite rare for lawsuits in Mesquite, Nevada to go to trial.
-Mesquite's civil procedure rules truly discourage trials, and alternatively have designed the system so that it's almost always more cost-effective to settle out of court.
+Trial: It's quite rare for lawsuits in Mesquite, Texas to go to trial.
+Mesquite's civil procedure rules actually discourage trials, and instead have designed the system so that it's almost always more cost-effective to settle out of court.
 Nonetheless, if this is not possible, the matter will go to trial, where a judge and/or jury will decide the factual questions, and then award the appropriate relief (if any) to the prevailing party.

-The rules of civil procedure in Mesquite, Nevada are not always simple or intuitive.
-With that in mind, it's very important to have a reliable attorney on your side, to help you through the process.
+The rules of civil procedure in Mesquite, Texas are not always simple or intuitive.
+With that in mind, it's very important to have a reputable attorney on your side, to help you through the process.